nialtilson/nialtilson.github.io/README.md

 4. Created 'subnav_r' Class
   * all right-aligned menu items
 5. Created 'a' Element
-  * To be used for all links in Menu / NavBar
+  * To be used for all links in 'navbar'
   * Establishes following items:
     * Left alignment
     * Block display